myroshnychenkoy/blockchain-tasks/Solidity/README.md

 Implement contract `StrangeCalculator` in such a way that changes private variables one and pointMap in the inherited contract.
 Of course, high-level Solidity will not allow you to do that, however, the assembly will.

-1. Implement `setNewValues` function in the StrangeClculator contract.
+1. Implement `setNewValues` function in the `StrangeCalculator` contract.
 You are not allowed to change anything else.
 2. The call to `setNewValues` function should change private variables one and pointMap with the key `[12]` to parameters first and point.
 Use assembly for that.
 3. Use the [validator](Task5_Validator.sol) contract to check if you have implemented the task correctly.

+---

+## Task 6 - Solidity delegatecall & storage collision

+Implement a `StorageCollider` contract to change the value of a private variable array (yeah, just like in the previous task) in the `collide()` function.
+To achieve that you will have to either implement your own external library (the hard way) or `delegatecall` a regular contract (the easy way) to initiate a storage collision.
+You are not allowed to use assembly (inside `StorageCollider`) for that.

+1. Implement `collide()` function in the `StorageCollider` contract.
+This function has to use `delegatecall`.
+2. You may implement additional logic inside the `StorageCollider` contract.
+However, you are not allowed to change the `ArrayStorage` contract.